typedb/typedb/README.md

 ## Polymorphic databases

-###  Most data are polymorphic, but support is lacking
+###  Most data is polymorphic, but support is lacking

 Data frequently exhibits polymorphic features in the form of inheritance hierarchies and interface dependencies.
 TypeDB was conceived to solve the inability of current database paradigms to natively express these polymorphic features.